ophirazulai/qiskit-transpile-bench/docs/metrics.md

 Cost is its own stage, `cost`, because it needs a quiet, exclusive host and can take hours of wall time.
-It runs after `correctness` and only when the quality gate is open (section 8): the candidate improved and every quality check passed, or the run is an A/A run (both builds have the same ID) and every quality check passed.
+It runs after `correctness` and only when the quality gate is open ([quality gate](workflow/quality.md#the-quality-gate)): the candidate improved and every quality check passed, or the run is an A/A run
+(both builds have the same ID) and every quality check passed.
 An A/A run never improves, but its cost panels are the known-outcome check that timing and memory report no change.
 When correctness found a failure, `cost` records `skipped` without measuring.
 Cost samples are